 A pre-meeting meeting is a good idea.
-Gather your siblings (or, if not possible, start a group thread) and figure out how you envision the conversation.
+Gather your siblings (or, if not possible, start a group thread) and figure out how you envision this going.
 Who will take the lead?
 How will you introduce the topic?

 Setting the tone for the meeting will go a long way toward having an effective conversation.
 Make it clear that the goal is to ensure your parents’ wishes are known and respected.

 Be prepared for resistance, but maybe from a source you didn’t expect.
-While some parents may be a little hesitant to have this conversation (after all, it is their mortality you are talking about), adult children can also have a tough time getting this task started.
-It’s a very difficult thing to think about a parent dying, no matter what the child’s age.
+While some parents may be a little hesitant to discuss this (after all, it is their mortality you are talking about), adult children can also have a tough time getting this task started.
+It’s a challenging thing to think about a parent dying, no matter what age their children are.

 When is the best time to have this discussion?
-The sooner the better is a good baseline.
+The sooner, the better is a good baseline.
+(If dementia or Alzheimer’s runs in your family, that can mean saying goodbye to someone even before they’re physically gone—and can make it difficult, if not impossible, for your parent to properly take care of end-of-life planning.)
 You can always update later if your parents change their minds about a particular aspect.